Barron Trump Tested Positive For COVID-19, Mother Melania Confirms

-First son Barron Trump tested positive for the novel coronavirus, according to his mother Melania.
+First son Barron Trump tested positive for the novel coronavirus, according to his mother, Melania.
 The first lady revealed the news in an article she wrote for the official White House website.

-Melania wrote that she and President Donald Trump first received a positive diagnosis for COVID-19, and that their 14-year-old son, who also lives with them in the White House, was negative.
+Melania wrote that she and President Donald Trump first received a positive diagnosis for COVID-19 and that their 14-year-old son, who also lives with them in the White House, was negative.
 However, she worried about his health because she realized that he could end up having the virus despite the initial test, and that is precisely what happened.

 “My fear came true when he was tested again and it came up positive.
 Luckily he is a strong teenager and exhibited no symptoms.
 In one way I was glad the three of us went through this at the same time so we could take care of one another and spend time together.
 He has since tested negative.”